Stranded foreign students facing economic hardships can apply for off campus work authorisation: US

-Stranded international students in the US facing economic hardships due to the coronavirus pandemic can apply for off-campus work authorization, a federal agency said on Tuesday.
-Such an announcement from the US Citizenship and Immigration Services (USCIS) is seen as a major relief to hundreds and thousands of international students, including those from India, who have been facing a tough situation for the past several weeks now.
+Thousands of stranded international students in America, including those from India, who are facing economic hardships due to the novel coronavirus pandemic can apply for off-campus work authorisation, a federal US agency has said.
+The announcement from the US Citizenship and Immigration Services (USCIS) is seen as a major relief to hundreds and thousands of international students who have been facing a tough situation for the past several weeks now.

-"If you experience severe economic hardship because of unforeseen circumstances beyond your control, you may request employment authorization to work off-campus (if you meet certain regulatory requirements)," the USCIS said in a statement.
-All applications are subject to approval on a case-by-case basis, it said.
+“If you experience severe economic hardship because of unforeseen circumstances beyond your control, you may request employment authorisation to work off-campus (if you meet certain regulatory requirements),” the USCIS said in a statement.
+All applications are subject to approval in a case-by-case basis, it said.

 Examples of unforeseen circumstances include, but are not limited to, loss of financial aid or on-campus employment through no fault of their own; substantial fluctuations in currency value or exchange rate; and inordinate increases in tuition or living costs.
 Unexpected changes in the financial condition of the source of support; and medical bills have also been listed by the USCIS as unforeseen circumstances.